Sri Anjaneyam

 Sri Anjaneyam (Note: According to the director Krishna Vamsi, "Sri Anjaneyam is the first line of a stanza (dandakam) used for praising Lord Anjaneya".) is a 2004 Indian Telugu-language fantasy action film written, directed, and produced by Krishna Vamsi.
 It stars Arjun Sarja, Nithiin and Charmme Kaur.
-Pilla Prasad, Chandra Mohan, L. B. Sriram, Prakash Raj and Ramya Krishna play supporting roles.
+Prakash Raj, Ramya Krishna, Pilla Prasad, Chandra Mohan, and L. B. Sriram play supporting roles.
 The music was composed by Mani Sharma.

-The film released on 24 July 2004.
+The film was released on 24 July 2004 and was commercially unsuccessful.
 It was dubbed and released in Tamil as Hanumaan and in Hindi as My Boss Bajarangbali.
-It was remade in Odia as Chaati Chiri Dele Tu.
+It was remade in Odia as Chhati Chiri Dele Tu (2008).

 Plot

 Anji's parents are devotees of Lord Hanuman.
-Anji's father, an engineer, dreams of developing his village by constructing a dam to irrigate the surrounding areas of the village.
-Unfortunately, he and his wife are murdered by the cruel village head Brahmam and his henchmen.
-Anji now becomes an orphan, and the village's Lord Rama temple's head priest raises him as his own son.
-Anji naturally becomes a great devotee of Lord Hanuman and starts working as an assistant to the head priest.
-He gradually becomes everyone's favorite and is loved by all the people in the village.
-Paddu also develops a love for Anji over time and starts coming after him all the time.
+Anji's father, an engineer, dreams of developing his village by building a dam to irrigate the surrounding areas.
+However, Anji's Father dies with multiple stabs and his wife throat has been slit and are murdered by the cruel village head Brahmam and his henchmen.
+Anji now becomes an orphan, and the head priest of the village's Lord Rama temple raises him as his own son.
+Anji becomes a great devotee of Lord Hanuman and starts working as an assistant to the head priest.
+He gradually becomes everyone's favorite and is loved by everyone in the village.
+Paddu also develops a love for Anji over time and starts following him constantly.
 Now, once again, the village head, with the support of a black magician, plans to kill Anji to gain supernatural powers.

-Lord Hanuman comes in disguise as a human to the temple and introduces himself with the name "Anji" to Anji.
-Anji allows Anji (Hanuman) to stay with him, and both become good friends in the process.
-Anji (Hanuman) secures Anji from the evil attacks every time and makes Anji perform the final rites of his dead parents.
+Lord Hanuman comes to the temple in disguise as a human and introduces himself as "Anji" to Anji (Anjaneya).
+Anji (Anjaneya) allows Anji (Hanuman) to stay with him, and both become good friends in the process.
+Anji (Hanuman) secures Anji (Anjaneya) from the evil attacks every time and makes Anji perform the final rites of his dead parents.
 However, some villagers see this and get frightened, assuming Anji (Anjaneya) is performing black magic.
 Many instances like this lead the villagers to believe that Anji has unseen powers.
 Anji finally kills the black magician, who attempts to kill Anji on behalf of the village head.
 When Anji learns of this, he misunderstands the situation and tells Anji (Hanuman) to go away.
 Anji (Hanuman) tries to explain, but Anji (Anjaneya), in rage, tells the former to leave him.